jimratliff/GenoMac-user/resources/files_to_be_copied_elsewhere/0_README_aliases_for_Dock.md

 # Aliases for Dock

-This directory, `"~/Documents/Aliases_for_Dock"` is intended to house Finder alias files, which reference files/directories that the user can quickly open from the Dock.
+This directory, `"~/Documents/Aliases_for_Dock"` is intended to house Finder alias files which reference files/directories that the user can quickly open from the Dock.

 This directory is then intended to reside permanently in the Dock.